 Robert Post, Dean of Yale Law School, and Pulitzer Prize-winning reporter Linda Greenhouse team up to present Frank Capra’s classic political comedy-drama, which showcases Jimmy Stewart at his “everyman” finest.
 Directed by Frank Capra.
 Starring James Stewart, Jean Arthur, Claude Rains, and Edward Arnold.
 129 min.

 Robert Post is Dean and Sol & Lillian Goldman Professor of Law at Yale Law School and author or editor of numerous books.
-Linda Greenhouse teaches at Yale Law School and writes a biweekly column on law for The New York Times online.
-She had previously been the Times’s Supreme Court correspondent from 1978 until 2008.
+Linda Greenhouse is the Knight Distinguished Journalist in Residence and Joseph Goldstein Lecturer in Law at Yale Law School, a position she assumed in January 2009 following a 40-year career as the Supreme Court correspondent for The New York Times.
+She has received several major journalism awards, including the Pulitzer Prize.

 Join us for a related Saturday morning talk on February 22, featuring Kenji Yoshino, Robert Post, and Linda Greenhouse: “The U.S. Constitution, Congress, and the Media.”